What role does suspension travel play in defining the character of a trail bike? Are other factors more important? Three of our reviewers weigh in…

 We’ve covered basic concepts of suspension, now we’ll show you how to maximize performance and comfort on the bike.

 We covered basic definitions and frame suspension designs in our Suspension 101 articles.
 Now it’s time to talk stanchions, lockouts, and everything in between.

 We covered basic definitions and concepts in our first Suspension 101 piece.
-Now we delve into the differences between the various suspension designs on the market, and the pros and cons of each.
+Now we look at the differences between the various suspension designs on the market, and the pros and cons of each.

 A lot can go wrong when you’re out on the trails.
 So we’ve compiled a list of seven quick fixes to get you home even when your wheel is taco’d or the derailleur cable snaps.

 Sticker shock of a new bike got you down?
 Here’s our list of the best used bikes from years past that have stood the test of time.

 If you’re even considering buying a used bike, here’s what you need to know to get the most bike for your buck (and not end up with a piece of crap).

 You see them all the time.
 They’re everywhere.
 So what’s the deal with 29ers, why are they all the rage, and are they just a passing fad?
 Here’s a little background info to help you decide whether 26 > 29.